TurDi1/Primitive-RISC-V/README.md

 # Primitive-RISC-V

 ---
-=== SIMULATION STATUS 16.07: The first two instructions are carried out.
-Then an error with mem_address ===
+=== SIMULATION STATUS 18.07: The first two instructions are carried out.
+Then an error with mem_address. === Adder/subtractor  was rewrited.
+Corrected data from adder/subtractor corectly arrive to mux4:1, but correct value from mux output arrive to output ALU incorrect.

-  The problem occurs between the summator/subtractor in the ALU and the MUX4:1.
-Summator/subtractor result correct, but value that arrived on mux a and b inputs are incorrect.

 ---